Salah: Number and timing

-Performing the Sunan ar-Rawatib offers several benefits:

-– It helps to compensate for any shortcomings or deficiencies in the obligatory prayers.

-– It brings great reward and draws a person closer to Allah.

-– Muhammad promised that whoever regularly performs these 12 rak'ahs will have a house built in Paradise (Sahih Muslim).

-In conclusion, the Sunan ar-Rawatib are a valuable part of a Muslim's daily worship routine, supplementing the obligatory prayers and enhancing one's connection to Allah.
+This enumeration is derived from hadith reports describing the Prophet's regular voluntary prayers in conjunction with the obligatory prayers.

+Additional voluntary prayers, such as those performed before Asr or before Maghrib and Isha, are sometimes included under Sunnah Ghair Muʾakkadah by certain scholars, but they are not universally counted among the regular Rawatib prayers.

+Basis in hadith literature

+Several hadiths describe the practice and merit of Sunan ar-Rawatib.
+One well-known narration reports that Muhammad stated that a dwelling in Paradise is promised for those who consistently perform twelve voluntary units of prayer in addition to the obligatory prayers.

+Practice

+Sunan ar-Rawatib are voluntary and not legally obligatory; omission does not invalidate the obligatory prayer.
+Their regular performance, however, is regarded in Sunni tradition as part of normative devotional practice and as a means of emulating the Prophet's prayer routine.

 Salah before noon

 Duha salah is a prayer that can be performed after sunrise until noon. (which the time for the Dhuhr Prayer begins) It consists of an even number of rak'a, starting from two and going up to twelve.
 This prayer is one of 4 sunnah prayers which can be done in congregation.

 Salah during the night

 Witr salah (Arabic: صلاة الوتر) is a short prayer generally performed as the last prayer of the night.
 It consists of an odd number of rak'a, starting from one and going up to eleven, with slight differences between the different schools of jurisprudence.
 Witr salah often includes the qunut.
 Within Sunni schools of jurisprudence, the Hanafis view that the Witr salah is obligatory, while the other schools consider it a sunnah salah.

 Within Sunni schools of jurisprudence, Tahajjud (Arabic: تَهَجُّد) refers to night-time prayers generally performed after midnight.
 The prayer includes any number of even rak'a, performed as individual prayers of two rak'a or four.
 Tahajjud is generally concluded with Witr salah.
 Shia Muslims offer similar prayers, called Salawat al-Layl (Arabic: صَلَوَات اللَّيل).
 These are considered highly meritorious, consist of 11 rak'a: 8 nafl (performed as 4 prayers of 2 rak'a each) followed by 3 witr, and can be offered in the same time as Tahajjud.

 Tarawih salah (Arabic: صلاة التراويح) is a sunnah prayer performed exclusively during Ramadan by Sunnis.
 It is performed immediately after the Isha prayer, and consists of 8 to 36 rak'a.
 Shi'ites hold that Tarawih is a bid'ah initiated by the second Rashidun caliph, Umar.
 Tarawih is also generally concluded with Witr salah.